 Vision, Aims, Objectives, Values

-In September 2020, we announced we would be closed for day to day visits so that we can carry out a ‘Reimagining’ programme of projects at the museum.
-During this time we will be undergoing significant change to our focus and work as a museum.
-As we undertake projects, establish partnerships and make progress, we will share this with you via our project pages.
+In September 2020, we announced the beginning of our ‘Reimagining’ programme of projects at the museum.
+Since then we have been undergoing significant change to our focus and work as a museum.
+Initially, we planned to close for day-to-day visits during this period but due to popular demand, we are open weekends from February to October.
+This has also allowed us to share our work and involve our audience in the changes.
+As we continue to undertake projects, establish partnerships and make progress, we will share this with you via our project pages.

 Vision: People Matter

-The Powell-Cotton Museum is for everyone – current and future audiences, staff, volunteers, our local community, the source communities from where our collections originate and anyone else who wants to work with the Powell-Cotton Museum, House and Gardens and to be part of our forward journey.
-To be for everyone, we will make space for those voices in our Museum: past, present and future.
-This comes from both listening to the diversity of voices within our community today and using our collections to make space for people who have historically been silenced.
+The Powell-Cotton Museum is for everyone – current and future audiences, staff, volunteers, our local community, the communities descended from the places our collections originate and anyone else who wants to work with the Powell-Cotton Museum, House and Gardens and to be part of our forward journey.
+To be for everyone, we will make space for more voices in our Museum: past, present and future.
+This comes from both listening to the diversity of voices within our community today and using our collections to explore the stories of people who have historically been silenced.

 - To be collaborative and inclusive.
 Our working culture will be for everyone, collaborative in nature and will empower all to participate.